kube-rs/website/docs/controllers/scaling.md

 - Why is the reconciler lagging?
 Are there too many resources being reconciled?
 - What happens when your controller starts managing resource sets so large that it starts significantly impacting your CPU or memory use?

 Scaling an efficient Rust application that spends most of its time waiting for network changes might not seem like a complicated affair, and indeed, you can scale a controller in many ways and achieve good outcomes.
-But in terms of costs, not all solutions are created equal; are you improving your algorithm, or are you throwing more expensive machines at the problem to cover up inefficiencies?
+But in terms of costs, not all solutions are created equal:

+> Can you improve your algorithm, or should you throw more expensive machines at the problem?

 ## Scaling Strategies